6. SCIENTIFIC THEORY OF EVOLUTION

 Despite what was previously said, from a strictly scientific point of view, it is possible to make several verifying attempts through the empirical research of partial aspects, which have been proven to be positive, and that in a way entail an indirect validation of the scientific content of the Conditional Evolution or, at least, of the argumentative logic of its propositions.

 Let us see now the solutions within the scientific model which are herein proposed regarding the supposition of the most reasonable hypothesis and the several models of partial verification of the scientific theory.

 When two theories are presented to explain the same phenomenon but any of them can be irrefutably proven, an important argument may be the one of the "most reasonable hypothesis" in order to choose one or another.
 Only if those two theories are equally reasonable, the Occam's razor would intervene, but only in that case.

-In that sense, I think that the rationality of the General Theory of the Conditional Evolution of Life is far higher than the one of Natural Selection because the first one explains more elements of reality and forms a more harmonious ensemble about evolution.
+In that sense, I think that the rationality of the Conditional Evolution is far higher than the one of Natural Selection because the first one explains more elements of reality and forms a more harmonious ensemble about evolution.

 Independently of said arguments, I really think that the proposed means of empirical verification or other means that may be conceived, have produce and will continue producing surprisingly positive results.

-Certain hereditary diseases can be perfectly explained in the light of the General Theory of the Conditional Evolution of Life; for example, those that are typical of the male sex: as it only has one X gene, if it does not have a certain function, it cannot be replaced by the second X gene.
+Certain hereditary diseases can be perfectly explained in the light of the Conditional Evolution; for example, those that are typical of the male sex: as it only has one X gene, if it does not have a certain function, it cannot be replaced by the second X gene.
 Usually, the lack of recent functions, or of very ancient functions which have not yet evolved generating coherence or intern compatibility problems, will be treated from an evolutionary point of view.